-Team members and operations received several awards in 2019 for various types of work done inside the agency.
+Team members and operations received several awards in 2019 and 2020 for various types of work done inside the agency.

-- In May 2019, IndyGo Operator Misti El-Shabazz won first place in the Customer Service Challenge Final at the American Public Transportation Association's 2019 International Bus Roadeo in Louisville, KY. - In August 2019, IndyGo received its first ever Distinguished Budget Presentation Award for the 2020 budget year from the GFOA. - In October 2019, CEO Inez Evans was appointed to the APTA Board of Directors and Leadership Committee
+- In May 2019, IndyGo Operator Misti El-Shabazz won first place in the Customer Service Challenge Final at the American Public Transportation Association's 2019 International Bus Roadeo in Louisville, KY. - In August 2019, IndyGo received its first ever Distinguished Budget Presentation Award for the 2019 budget year from the GFOA. - In October 2019, CEO Inez Evans was appointed to the APTA Board of Directors and Leadership Committee

-- In December 2019, IndyGo was awarded the "Best Service Improvement" award by TransitCenter. - In March 2020, IndyGo received its Certificate of Achievement for Excellence in Financial Reporting for the fiscal year 2018 for the seventeenth straight year from the GFOA.
+- In December 2019, IndyGo was awarded the "Best Service Improvement" award by TransitCenter. - In March 2020, IndyGo received its Certificate of Achievement for Excellence in Financial Reporting for the fiscal year 2018 for the seventeenth straight year from the GFOA. - In July 2020, IndyGo received its Distinguished Budget presentation award for the 2020 Budget year for the second consecutive year from the GFOA.